erichseamon/AGinsurancepaper/README.md

 Data provided include climate correlations, climate matrices, climatological data taken from Abatzoglou's (2013) GRIDMET daily downscaled climate data, as well as wheat commodity pricing data at a county level.

-User should only need to download the attached zip file, decompress, and then run the Rmd from the location of data download.
-The Rmd contains code to expand any zip files, and load data needed to re-generate the Rmd output (which is included as an html file).
+User should only need to run the .Rmd, which contains code to expand any zip files, and load data needed to re-generate the Rmd output (which is output as a .pdf)

 ## Description of the Data and file structure: